-Figure 3-2.
+Figure 7-2.
 High DPI Settings

-3.3 System Common Controls
+7.3 System Common Controls

-The DLP LightCrafter DLPC900 GUI communicates with the DLPC900 using USB 1.1.
+The DLP LightCrafter Single DLPC900 EVM communicates with the DLPC900 using USB 1.1.
 The DLPC900 enumerates as a USB device with HID Support.
 The PC polls all the HID peripherals and once the PC detects the DLPC900, the Connected radio-button changes to green.
 If the USB cable is disconnected, the Connected radio-button changes to red.
 Once the Connected radio-button shows green, the firmware Version and the Tag name are displayed.

 The Virtual Connection option is useful when there is no connection to the EVM.
-When the Virtual Connection is checked, all commands continue to operate as if there was a connection to the EVM except for firmware uploads and updating the Look Up Table (LUT).
+When the Virtual Connection is checked, all commands continue to operate as if there was a connection to the EVM except for firmware uploads, updating the Look Up Table (LUT), and get commands.

-3.3.1 Operating Mode
+7.3.1 Operating Mode

-Within the System Controls group box, the GUI updates the state of the EVM to indicate it is in Normal Operation or Standby Mode.
-The user may command the EVM into Standby Mode if the EVM is not being used or the Normal Operation can be selected to command the EVM to wake up.
+Within the System Controls group box, the GUI updates the state of the EVM to indicate it is in Normal Mode or Standby Mode.
+The user may command the EVM into Standby Mode if the EVM is not being used or the Normal Mode can be selected to command the EVM to wake up.
 The user may click the Reset button to command the EVM to perform a software reset.

-When in Standby Mode the GUI suspends status updates until a return to operation or SW reset is issued.
-If a HW reset is asserted the GUI must be restarted to recognize return to operation.
+When in Standby Mode the GUI suspends status updates until a return to operation or software reset is issued.
+If a hardware reset is asserted the GUI must be restarted to recognize return to operation.

 Standby mode requires a wait period of two minutes to run 50/50 and park the DMD.
-Three additional seconds are needed to complete all operations before issuing a Return to Normal command.
+Three additional seconds are needed to complete all operations before issuing a Return to Normal Mode command.

-Once Standby has been issued the only command accepted by the DLPC900 controller board is Return to Normal (0).
+Once Standby has been issued the only command accepted by the DLPC900 controller board is Return to Normal Mode (0).
 Any other command can result in unexpected behavior.
-Particularly a Park/ Unpark is not accepted until Normal mode is resumed.
+In particular, a Park/Unpark is not accepted until Normal mode is resumed.
+Using the isolated Park/Unpark command is no longer recommended except for debugging purposes.